 When children are socially transitioned at home and school through having their names and pronouns changed, it can lead to the prescription of puberty blocking drugs, followed by cross sex hormones.
 That process results in sterilisation in every case, by stopping normal development of the reproductive anatomy.
 We need to pay more attention to stories of like Zahra Cooper’s, and those of people who have been left traumatised because they cannot undo the effects of medical malpractice in the name of “gender transition”.

-Children are being medicated increasingly for what is actually normal, healthy behaviour, including homosexuality.
+Children are being medicated increasingly for what is actually normal, healthy behaviour.
 It should disturb us to hear what doctors are saying to justify these practices: Auckland District Health Board sexual health physician Jeannie Oliphant says she does not know what gender is, she just believes it is fundamental.
 Oliphant medicates children on the basis of this factless fundamentalism, while there is also no evidence to suggest that it enhances quality of life, but ample evidence of increased suicidality.

 Earlier this year, a young woman named Laura spoke out about gender individualism, as part of the Ask Me First campaign, after Marlborough Girls’ College changed its bathroom policies without full consultation among female students.
 The response from liberal media was to aggressively write off Laura’s concerns as ignorance and “bigotry”.

 That is the other aspect of gender individualism that is dangerous: the total erasure of any female-identified vantage point.
 Any concerns girls and women might have, that motivate us to defend female representation, definitions of female anatomy, the safety of female prison inmates, women’s bathrooms, women’s sports – are void, censored and demonised.
 Girls and women are expected to passively comply.